 Consumer discretionary: The decline in the value of certain of these securities is primarily due to weak operating performance and sales trends.
 The decrease in sales for certain of these securities related to a domestic based toy manufacturer is attributable to the liquidation of a major toy retailer during the fourth quarter of 2017.
 While the issuer has seen a decrease in operating performance, it has implemented a plan to reduce costs and stabilize its revenue and is executing on that plan.
 We have determined that these securities were not other than temporarily impaired due to our evaluation of the operating performance and the creditworthiness of the issuer and the fact that all required payments have been made.
 The decline in operating performance and sales trends of another of these securities related to a domestic company operating retail chain stores is a result of market deterioration being experienced in many companies within the retail market.
 We recognized an other than temporary impairment on this issuer during the fourth quarter of 2018 due to our evaluation of the operating performance and the credit worthiness of the issuer.
-In addition, we included a Brazilian food company whose operating trends have come under pressure due to export challenges, domestic poultry price weakness and a domestic trucking strike.
+In addition, we included a Brazilian food company whose operating trends came under pressure during 2018 due to export challenges, domestic poultry price weakness and a domestic trucking strike.
 As one of the world's largest food companies, we believe the company remains a viable entity even though operating metrics have declined.
+Most recently the company has experienced improvement in financial metrics due to a stronger macro environment for food producers.
 We have determined that these securities were not other than temporarily impaired due to our evaluation of their operating performance, asset base and creditworthiness of the borrower.

 Energy, Industrials and Materials: The decline in the value of these securities relates to continued operational pressure due to past declines in certain commodity prices specific to their businesses.
 The decline in these commodity prices creates financial challenges as the companies had to realign operations to accommodate the new environment.
-These issuers will be stressed greater than the average company due to their price sensitivity and the specific position they hold in the supply chain.
-While values have remained depressed, stabilizing commodity prices should provide for better financial performance for these companies.
+These issuers are stressed greater than the average company due to their price sensitivity and the specific position they hold in the supply chain.
 We recognized an other than temporary impairment on one of these issuers during the fourth quarter of 2018 due to our evaluation of the operating performance and the credit worthiness of the issuer.
 While the remaining issuers have seen their financial and profitability profile weakened, we have determined that the remaining securities were not other than temporarily impaired due to our evaluation of the operating performance and the credit worthiness of the issuer.